faderani/Interview-Assignment/README.md

 - Unit tests for API functionality check, parsing and Userdefaults verifications are provided.
 - Because of the problem's simplicity "Userdefaults" is used for data persistency.
 For a more complicated occasion sqlite is prefered.
 - By looking at the project navigator (name of files and groups) you'll understand the approach which is a straight forward one and is self explained.
 - Please be advised the API cannot be called on a regular internet connection.
-So as soon as you don't connect to your vpn, error alert will be shown.
+So as soon as you don't connect to your vpn, an error alert will be shown.